AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/intermediate-level.md

 - Either go to section [Sources Code](../source-code/source_code.md) or go to the [See directory structure of various OpenJDK projects](../intermediate-steps/see_directory_structure_of_various_openjdk_projects.md).
 - Try this out first, [Change the Random.java class to amend the below method](../intermediate-steps/change_the_randomjava_class_to_amend_the_below_method.md).
-- Read all about Java's Regression Test framework, at [How to use JTReg… - Java Regression Test Harness ?](intermediate-steps/how_to_use_jtreg_-_java_regression_test_harness.md), before proceeding further
+- Read all about Java's Regression Test framework, at [How to use JTReg… - Java Regression Test Harness ?](intermediate-steps/how_to_use_jtreg_-_java_regression_test_harness.md), before proceeding further to the next topic.
 - Try this next, [Change the StringBuffer.java class to add the below method](../intermediate-steps/change_the_stringbufferjava_class_to_add_the_below_method.md).
 - [Cleaning up build warnings](../intermediate-steps/cleaning_up_build_warnings.md)
 - [Code Analysis of OpenJDK projects](../intermediate-steps/code_analysis_of_openjdk_projects.md) and [OpenJDK Code Coverage](../advanced-steps/openjdk_code_coverage.md) [Optional]